EgoEngineModding/ego.nefsedit/VictorBush.Ego.NefsLib/README.md

 		- They provide two ways to access this data:
 			- A list of entries that retains the order as read in from the header.
 This allows enumerating the entries by index.
 			- A dictionary keyed by item id and sorted by item id.
 This allows enumerating the entries by item id.
+	- The NefsItemList can be enumerated in two ways: by id and by a depth-first traversal of the directory structure.
-	- The NefsItemList is sorted and indexed by item id.
+		- Header part 1 is sorted by id.
+Parts 2, 6, and 7 and sorted by the directory structure.
 	- When NefsLib writes a header, it will write the entries sorted by id.
 - Use the Microsoft logging abstractions.
 	- Logging is configured by the consumer of the library by providing a static ILoggerFactory to NefsLog.LoggerFactory.
 If none is provided, a NullLoggerFactory is used.